kubernetes/autoscaler/docs/vertical-pod-autoscaler/faq.md

 This means that the VPA recommender is now using Prometheus as the history provider.

-### I get recommendations for my single pod replicaSet but they are not applied
+### I get recommendations for my single pod replicaset but they are not applied

-By default, the [`--min-replicas`](pkg/updater/main.go#L56) flag on the updater is set to 2.
-To change this, you can supply the arg in the [deploys/updater-deployment.yaml](deploy/updater-deployment.yaml) file:
+By default, the [`--min-replicas`](https://github.com/kubernetes/autoscaler/tree/master/pkg/updater/main.go#L44) flag on the updater is set to 2.
+To change this, you can supply the arg in the [deploys/updater-deployment.yaml](https://github.com/kubernetes/autoscaler/tree/master/deploy/updater-deployment.yaml) file:

 ```yaml
 spec: